something-predictable/node-service/instructions.md

 - The service will be deployed in a zero-defect environment: any errors logged will notify a site reliability engineer.
 - **DO NOT** hard-code environment-specific variables.
 - Creating new entrypoints is hard.
 Think hard about it.
 Plan ahead.
-- Make sure changes are backwards compatible.
+- Make sure changes leave **endpoints backwards compatible**.
+It is OK to make breaking changes **inside** the service.
 - **DO** think hard about adding tests.
 Sometimes the environment around a service cannot be sufficiently manipulated.
 Sometimes we may resort to triggering the code and be happy that no errors occurred.
 - **DO** treat entrypoints as black boxes when writing tests, e.g. **DO NOT** go digging into how they store store data.
 If an entrypoint (like a POST or an event handler) has a sideeffect, **DO** use another entrypoint (like a GET) to verify the sideeffect.
+- **DO NOT** fail silently.
+If an entrypoint did not accomplish what it was intended to do, it needs to throw an exception or at least log an error.

 ## File structure